bingomanatee/wonderlandlabs-monorepo/packages/forestry4/README.md

 absolutely ZERO control is made over the structure or form of the stores' values (until you create your own assumptions with schema and validation tests).

+**IMPORTANT: Store values are immutable.** You cannot directly modify the `value` property.
+To change the store's state, you must use:
+- `mutate()` method to transform the entire value or a specific path within it using Immer
+- `set()` method (Forest only) to update a specific path with a new value
+- `next()` method to replace the entire value

 values can be scalars, arrays, objects, Set's or Map's .
 Symbols even.
 The only requirement is that they be _immerable_.
 This means most JavaScript structures and even some instances of classes are valid; however immer _aggressively_ changes references so